arcus-azure/arcus/community/blog/2020-01-2019-a-year-of-many-changes.md

 Come and take a look at what we've done on Arcus!

-## YAML as New Build System
+## Transitioning to Azure Pipelines (YAML)

+When we started working on Arcus, Azure Pipelines with YAML support did not exist yet in Azure DevOps so we started off with the classic Builds & Releases.

+Overtime we've noticed that it was slowing us down from delivering features:

+- PRs didn't include build changes, so CI failed while it shouldn't
+- Somebody with the correct permissions had to perform manual changes after a PR was merged
+- Hard to provide consistent pipelines across all GitHub repos
+- Pipelines are not in source control

+That's why **we've decided to invest in migrating from classic Build & Releases into Azure Pipelines based on YAML**.

-In every existing new and future GitHub repositories, we will use YAML as our primary build system.
-This includes also the running tests and publishing NuGet packages.
-This was a major change across the Arcus landscape but was worth it.
+In every existing, new and future GitHub repositories; we use YAML as our primary build system.
+This was a major change across the Arcus organisation but was definately worth it!

+By doing this, **managing our pipelines has become super easy**:

+- New repos come with our standard pipelines out-of-the-box, thanks to our [GitHub template](https://github.com/arcus-azure/arcus.github.template)
+- Re-use of pipeline components with their own lifecycle
+- Changes to our pipelines can be done in the same PR
+- No more manual interactions

-We've also created a dedicated [`azure-devops-templates`](https://github.com/arcus-azure/azure-devops-templates) GitHub repository that contains reusable YAML templates.
-This reduces duplication, makes the structure of different parts of the build process central so we can quickly update _all_ Arcus repositories.
+As part of this effort, we've created a dedicated [`azure-devops-templates`](https://github.com/arcus-azure/azure-devops-templates) **GitHub repository that contains reusable [YAML templates](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops)**.
+This reduces duplication, makes the structure of different parts of the build process central so we can quickly update _all_ Arcus repositories with one PR.

-An example is [**Running Integration Tests**](https://github.com/arcus-azure/azure-devops-templates/blob/master/test/run-integration-tests.yml), which includes both the replacement of configuration tokens for application settings, as well as the `dotnet` command to run the tests.
+As an example, every project uses our [*Run Integration Tests*](https://github.com/arcus-azure/azure-devops-templates/blob/master/test/run-integration-tests.yml) template which replaces the configuration tokens for application settings, as well as the `dotnet` command to run the tests.

+### What about GitHub Actions?

+Good you've asked!
+It's fairly simple - GitHub Actions is even newer than Azure Pipelines.

+Since Azure Pipelines works fine for us there is no reason why we would move over to GitHub Actions.

-## Arcus.EventGrid
+## Event Grid

-The GitHub [`Arcus.EventGrid`](https://github.com/arcus-azure/arcus.eventgrid) repository was already contained some 'basic' functionality to interact with Azure EventGrid resources.
+The GitHub [`Arcus.EventGrid`](https://github.com/arcus-azure/arcus.eventgrid) repository was already contained some 'basic' functionality to interact with Azure Event Grid resources.
-Last year, we invested in both the sending- and receiving-side of EventGrid events.
+Last year, we invested in both the sending- and receiving-side of Event Grid events.
 By 'sending', we mean that we can now publish RAW events (without schema; raw JSON string) both as a single event and as a set of events using the `EventGridPublisher` as a starting point.
 With this new functionality, publishing events becomes super simple without worrying about predefining the schema in a class.

 The 'receiving' since also got an update.
 We now fully support 'CloudEvent' events using the official .NET SDK.
-This means that the Arcus.EventGrid library can work with Azure EventGrid that is configured with EventGrid events or CloudEvent events.
+This means that the Arcus.EventGrid library can work with Azure Event Grid that is configured with Event Grid events or CloudEvent events.

-## Arcus.Security
+## Security

 The updates in the GitHub [`Arcus.Security`](https://github.com/arcus-azure/arcus.security) repository are most of all internal restructure-work and improvements for future upcoming features, such as: how the security provider implementations are initialized, configured, how we replace configuration tokens with secrets...